Lansing Family Fun

 MP Social in downtown Lansing, MI

-27 – Patio dining with kids is fantastic, especially when the weather warms up, and there are over 40 restaurants in the Lansing area offering outdoor dining options with a variety of vibes and delicious food.
-INSIDER TIP: East Lansing’s Albert EL Fresco is returns this summer.
+27 – Patio dining with kids is fantastic, especially when the weather warms up, and there are over 20 restaurants in the Lansing area offering outdoor dining options with a variety of vibes and delicious food.
+INSIDER TIP: East Lansing’s Albert EL Fresco returns this summer.
 With larger-than-life games, live music, and patio dining at several restaurants in the area, this makes for a fun and family-friendly dining experience.

 28 – U Pick Fruit